How to Protect Your Device From Extreme Weather

 Check your device’s IP rating, water resistance or waterproofing

-Before taking your device into a wet environment, check what kind of protection it already offers.
+Before taking your device into a wet environment, check what protection it provides.
 This information can be found on the device’s product page under the specifications section, in the user guide, or on the manufacturer's website.

-• IP, or ingress protection, is a measurement of the level of protection the device provides against solid and liquids getting inside.
+- IP, or ingress protection, is a measurement of the level of protection the device provides against solids and liquids getting inside.
 IP ratings show either two digits or an X and a digit (i.e. IP68, IPX6).
 The first digit refers to protection from solid matter such as dust and sand, and the second digit refers to protection from liquids.
-The higher the digit is, the greater the level of protection is provided.
+The higher the digit is, the greater the level of protection provided.

-• A water-resistant device provides a lower level of protection against exposure to water, such as rainfall and light splashes.
-The device may not provide protection if it is exposed to water for a longer period or is submerged in water.
+- A water-resistant device provides a lower level of protection against exposure to water, such as rainfall and light splashes.
+The device may not be protected if it’s exposed to water for a longer period or is submerged in water.

 Please note:

-• The specified protection against water refers to the device when it is brand new.
-The level of protection may weaken with use.
+- The specified protection against water refers to the device when it is brand new, so the level of protection may weaken with use

 What to do if your device gets wet